nodejs/outreach/community.md

 ## Ways to Contribute

 We welcomes all kinds of contributions — documentation, bugs reporting, core contribution.
-Irrespective of the extent of the contribution, we encourage you to be a part of this initiative and own this Open Source project.
+Irrespective of the extent of the contribution, we encourage you to be a part of this initiative and own this open source project.
 If you miss a feature, request it, or maybe help to build it.

 - [Community Committee Meetings](https://github.com/nodejs/community-committee)